Principal Investigator: Will White

 Postdocs

-Laura is an applied mathematician who is studying various aspects of the population dynamics of Eastern Oysters.
+Laura is an applied mathematician who worked on the population dynamics of Eastern Oysters.
+She is now faculty in the Department of Mathematics at Bates College.

-Fabio is a fisheries scientist.
-He is investigating the effects of uncertainty in age-size relationships on fishery stock assessment results.
-He also serves on the Pacific Fishery Management Council’s Scientific and Statistical Committee.
+Fabio is a fisheries scientist who worked on the effects of uncertainty in age-size relationships on fishery stock assessment results, and while he was a postdoc he served as the Oregon Dept. of Fish and Wildlife representative on the Pacific Fishery Management Council’s Scientific and Statistical Committee.
+He now works at Washington Dept. of Fish and Wildlife.

 Graduate Students